Operational clarity for daily work

 Night 23:00–07:00 1-2 on duty + on-call Emergencies, critical system monitoring

-The night shift is most vulnerable in any hotel engineering organization.
-What matters isn't just the duty technician, but the system: night patrol checklist, direct line to front desk, escalation instructions.
+The night shift is the weak point in any engineering organization.
+What protects it isn't just the technician on duty — it's the system around them: a patrol checklist, a direct line to the front desk, and clear escalation steps.

 Specialist vs. Generalist: When to Choose What

-A key question in technical department structure: hire specialists or generalists?
-The answer depends on the hotel's size and specifics.
+One question comes up in every engineering team: specialists or generalists?
+It depends on the hotel's size and what it runs.

 Criterion Generalist Better Specialist Better